 Type 2 diabetes

 Chloracne is an acne-like rash caused by exposure to high levels of chlorine-containing chemicals.

 Amyloidosis is a condition in which abnormal proteins build up in different tissues and organs in the body.

 Early-onset peripheral neuropathy is a condition that starts soon (within a year) after exposure, in which damage to nerves outside the brain and spinal cord causes symptoms such as numbness or tingling in the hands and feet.

 Porphyria cutanea tarda (PCT) is a condition that can result in liver damage and blistering of the skin when exposed to light.

-Concerns have also been raised about other conditions in exposed veterans, including psychiatric illnesses and other nervous system problems, asthma, immune system disorders, digestive diseases, infertility, and birth defects other than spina bifida.
-According to the Institute of Medicine, there isn’t enough evidence at this time to determine if there is a link between these conditions and Agent Orange.
+Concerns have also been raised about other conditions in exposed veterans, including psychiatric illnesses and other nervous system problems, asthma, immune system disorders, digestive diseases, infertility, and birth defects and other health problems in the children of veterans.
+According to the IOM, there isn’t enough evidence at this time to determine if there is a link between these conditions and Agent Orange.

 Benefits for exposed veterans

 Vietnam veterans and those who served at certain other locations (such as Thailand or the Korean Demilitarized Zone) who were exposed to Agent Orange or other herbicides may be eligible for 3 kinds of benefits.